 At Norwood Dental Centre, we love children.
 We take pride in ensuring your child has a great first visit.

 At Norwood Dental Centre, we strive to make your child’s first and every visit a positive experience.
-Our staff love working with children – from the receptionist to the hygienists, to the assistants and the dentists.
+Our staff love working with children – from the receptionist to the hygienists, to the assistants and the dentist.

 It is recommended that your child be seen within the first six months of the eruption of their first tooth to help prevent any problems from developing.